 And the worst?

-When individuals ask me for a Gavi or Pinot Grigio – most don’t want to try new wines and I find it frustrating when many are sceptical and stick to common, boring wines!
+When individuals ask me for a Gavi or Pinot Grigio – some people don’t want to try new wines and I find it frustrating when many are sceptical and stick to common, less interesting wines.
 Life is too short.